dylanreed/dylan.blog/_posts/2017-03-03-i-am-not-a-serial-killer.md

 <h4>Review</h4>

-One of my favorite tricks that an author can do is to throw something into a book that turns my expectations out the window.
-I went into this book thinking that it would be Dexter but a kid.
+One of my favorite tricks that an author can do is to put something into a book that throws my expectations out the window.
+I went into this book thinking that it would be Dexter but with a kid.

 And Dan Wells makes you think that for half the book.
 Then it gets crazy and the rest of the book is fantastic.
 There is a point in the book when I exclaimed, "Shit!" out loud, and I love having that kind of reaction.